eswan18/ethanswan.com/_posts/2022-12-04-python-exceptions-basics.md

 preview_image: ""
 ---

-*This post was originally meant to be part of my discussion of the Go programming language (link coming soon, when I finish it), but turned out to be extensive enough to justify its own post.*
+*This post was originally meant to be a small part of my discussion of the Go programming language (coming soon) as a way of drawing contrast between Python and Go, but turned out to be extensive enough to justify its own post.*

 ## Overview

-Python's model of exceptions is quite similar to other popular object-oriented languages like Ruby, JavaScript, and Java[^0].
+Python's model of exceptions is quite similar to that of other popular object-oriented languages like Ruby, JavaScript, and Java[^0].
 Errors flow differently than regular data; if not "handled", they rise up through the entire function stack and crash the program.
 Developers are encouraged to write code to anticipate those exceptions, handle them before everything explodes, and change the logic flow of the program accordingly.

 What exactly needs to be done in that "handling" step typically depends on what went wrong, and so there are many *types* of errors.
 Programmers can check the type of an error to determine what went wrong and react accordingly.
-Developers sometimes even create their own types of errors, to signal particular issues that can arise in the logic they wrote.
 Errors can be thought of as objects and their types as classes that can be subclassed like any other class.
-But unlike other data, they follow a different path through the code, short-circuitiing functions all the way up the stack until handled.
+But unlike other data, they follow an error-specific path through the code, short-circuitiing functions all the way up the stack until handled.

 ## Example